Beyond Existing - Module

 HAN, Vietnam 2025

-With my summative, I aimed to make my own version of beef phở, following the recipe from my cooking class however I would like to execute it by myself.
-This will potentially be a challenge as I relied a a lot on the cooking guide in my initial cooking class.
-I do think I will be able to produce and present a tasty bowl of pho and not doubtful of the cooking skills I’ve seen and developed during this project.
+With my summative, I aimed to create my own version of beef phở, following the recipe from my cooking class; however, I would like to execute it independently.
+This will potentially be a challenge, as I relied heavily on the cooking guide in my initial cooking class.
+I do think I will be able to produce and present a tasty bowl of pho, and I am not doubtful of the cooking skills I’ve developed during this project.

-I added elements such as star anise, black cardamom and cinnamon into the broth as I really enjoyed the flavours that came up in my phở from the cooking course, as well as the phở I tried in the Old Quarter.
-I also intended to make a more “citrusy”phở, adding a bit more lime into the broth.
+I added elements such as star anise, black cardamom, and cinnamon to the broth, as I really enjoyed the flavours that emerged in my phở from the cooking course, as well as the phở I tried in the Old Quarter.
+I also intended to make a more “citrusy” phở, adding a bit more lime to the broth.

-In total, I managed to make 3 different versions, traditional beef noodle pho, phở bò, vegetarian, phở chay and “dry pho”, also known as phở cuốn.
-All of the food and sauces seen in the first picture, aside from the fruit were prepared by me with some assistance from my mentors.
-I was quite proud of the result of my summative and how it turned out as well as the flavours that came up.
+In total, I managed to create three different versions: traditional beef noodle pho, phở bò, vegetarian phở chay, and “dry pho”, also known as phở cuốn.
+All of the food and sauces seen in the first picture, aside from the fruit, were prepared by me with some assistance from my mentors.
+I was quite proud of the result of my summative and how it turned out, as well as the flavours that came up.

 Shaping Renaissance - Module